MichaelKim/15puzzle/README.md

 To solve a puzzle, it uses the IDA\* algorithm with an [additive disjoint pattern database](https://www.sciencedirect.com/science/article/pii/S0004370201000923).

-This can be built either as an executable or a WebAssembly file for the web.
+This solver has also been ported to WebAssembly using Emscripten [here](https://github.com/LenKagamine/15puzzle.js).

 ## Executable